knative/eventing/sample/github/README.md

   ```shell
   kubectl apply -f https://storage.googleapis.com/knative-releases/eventing/latest/release.yaml
   ```
-- A custom domain is setup to allow for GitHub to be able to call into the cluster,
+- A custom domain is setup to allow for GitHub to be able to call into the cluster:
   [configure a custom domain](https://github.com/knative/docs/blob/master/serving/using-a-custom-domain.md) and [assign a static IP address](https://github.com/knative/docs/blob/master/serving/gke-assigning-static-ip-address.md).